ZachSaucier/sveltekit-blog/src/lib/posts/2025/cheaper-labor.md

 A bit different of an example, but I think it illustrates a different set of effects that should be considered.

 Cobol was one of the earliest programming languages.
 Many institutions that were some of the first to digitize built their systems around it.
-As time went on, most companies switched to newer languages and tools but some didn't because the transition cost was too great.
+As time went on, most companies switched to newer languages and tools but some didn't.

-Now, much later, these companies still need to get people to work on these systems but there's not many experts in it (they are dying out and there's not many people replacing them).
+Now, much later, these companies still need to get people to work on these Cobol systems but there's not many experts in it (they are dying out and there's not many people replacing them).
 As such, those experts are very well paid.

 Will Cobol be around forever?
 No. But the people who are Cobol programmers can make a very good living in this interim period.